meriken/merikens-2ch-browser/README.md

 ## Building

-To build the application, run:
+To build the application on a Unix-like system, run:

     lein cljsbuild once
     lein uberjar
+    cp merikens-2ch-browser/merikens-2ch-browser.clj .

 ## Running

-To start an application server, run:
+To start an application server on a Unix-like system, run:

     java -jar merikens-2ch-browser/merikens-2ch-browser.jar